pskaranth/datascience/DeepLearning/RNN/README.md

+### RNN  for predicting nationalities based on names.

-Using RNN as Sequence model for predicting Nationality based on names.
+Goal : Using RNN as Sequence model for predicting Nationality based on names.

-About dataset: name2lang contains of list of names and respective nationalities.
+About the dataset : name2lang contains of list of names and respective nationalities.
 Dataset was provided in Padhai OneFourthLabs, Deep Learning course.